Sparky1743/Image-Classifier/README.md

 ## Checklist
-1) Built an image scraper to collect data (images) from google chrome
+1) Built an image scraper from scratch to collect data (images) from google chrome